 Laboratory classes closely correlate with the content presented in the lecture part.
-Examples of implementation based on Matlab and/or Robot Operating System.
-Each student team (2-3 people) selects and carries out one of the defined problem / task for controlling the unmanned aerial vehicle model.
+Examples of implementation based on Robot Operating System and/or MATLAB.
+In the second part of the cycle of classes, each student team (2-3 people) selects and carries out one of the defined problem / task for controlling the unmanned aerial vehicle model.